Finish the core of your college applications — with guidance and direction from a former Director of Admissions.

 What Students Will Complete

-By the end of the Bootcamp, students will have:
+By the end of the Bootcamp course, students will have:

 How the Bootcamp Works

-By signing up, your student will have access to a course module including live session invitations, recorded videos, worksheets, and other resources.
-Your student will also be invited to participate in AskDrHoffman’s Discord Community.
+By signing up, your student will have access to a course module including previously-recorded live sessions, recorded videos in between main sessions, worksheets, and other resources.

 Live + Asynchronous Format